-In less than a minute (watch in hand!)
-I was able to get rid of these panic attacks that had rotten my life for months.
+In less than a minute (watch in hand!), I was able to get rid of these panic attacks that had rotten my life for months.

 When chest pain is not cardiac, the only way to get rid of it is to learn how to handle stress.
-There are 1000 ways to fight against anxiety and stress, effective to varying degrees.
+There are 1000 ways to fight against anxiety and stress, useful to varying degrees.